Lab - 4 - Pluggable Authentication Modules

 Once selected the authentication method, the application will present you 3 ways for adding the randomly generated secret key to your mobile terminal:

-• A Google link (which should not be used, as it exposes the key to Google);
+• A Google link (which should not be used, as it exposes the key to Google)

 • The key itself, that you can enter manually in the mobile terminal.

-Once configured, you can use the code presented by the mobile application to check if the setup is working; notice that for TOTP the codes presented are time limited.
+Once configured, you can use the code presented by the mobile application to check if the setup is working

 The setup completes with several other steps.